0BananaBig0/from_gcc_to_cpp/docs/CPPPerface.md

 4. This is typically used to **improve compilation times**, **resolve circular dependencies**, or **when the full details of the entity are not yet required**.
+5. Forward Declarations are pure declarations.
+6. **Forward declarations do not work on templates.**

 ### Definitions